-If the Executive Director determines that the Per Candidate Available Disbursement 1 (A)2 Limit is greater than \$850,000, each participating candidate shall have access to the amount of the Per 3 Candidate Disbursement, subject to the limitations set forth under subsection (c)(3)(D) and (c)(3)(E) of 4 this Section.
-If the Executive Director determines the Per Candidate Available Disbursement Limit is 5 (B)6 less than or equal to \$850,000, participating candidates shall have access to funds from the Mayoral 7 Election Campaign Fund on a first come, first served basis up to a maximum per candidate of 8 \$850,000.
-9 (3)A candidate for Mayor who is certified as eligible to receive public financing under this Chapter shall receive payments for eligible matching contributions according to the following formula: 10 11 Upon qualification the candidate shall receive a one-time payment of \$50,000 from the (A)12 Mayoral Election Campaign Fund.
-13 (B) After the initial payment under subsection (c)(3)(A), for the first \$100,000 in matching contributions raised by the candidate, the candidate shall receive four dollars from the Mayoral 14 15 Election Campaign Fund for each dollar raised.
-After the payments under subsection (c)(3)(B), for the next \$400,000 in matching 16 (C)17 contributions raised by the candidate, the candidate shall receive one dollar from the Mayoral Election 18 Campaign Fund for each dollar raised.
-19 The maximum amount of public funds a mayoral candidate may receive is \$850,000, (D)unless the candidate's Individual Expenditure Ceiling is lifted according to the rules set forth under 20 21 Section 1.134.5.
-The amount of public funds paid under this Section shall not be affected by the lifting 22 of expenditure limits under Section 1.134.
-23 If the Per Candidate Available Disbursement Limit has been determined to be an (E)amount greater than \$850,000, a candidate who has already received at least \$850,000 in 24 25 disbursements from the City shall continue to be eligible to receive public funds from the City at the rate of one dollar for each dollar of a matching contribution raised up to the Per Candidate Disbursement Limit, provided that no funds shall be disbursed if disbursement of the funds would result in the candidate exceeding his or her Trust Account Limit.
+(A) If the Executive Director determines that the Per Candidate Available Disbursement Limit is greater than \$850,000.00, each participating candidate shall have access to the amount of the Per Candidate Disbursement, subject to the limitations set forth under Subsection (c)(3)(D) and (c)(3)(E) of this Section.

+(B) If the Executive Director determines the Per Candidate Available Disbursement Limit is less than or equal to \$850,000.00, participating candidates shall have access to funds from the Mayoral Election Campaign Fund on a first come, first served basis up to a maximum per candidate of \$850,000.00.

+(3) A candidate for Mayor who is certified as eligible to receive public financing under this Chapter shall receive payments for eligible matching contributions according to the following formula:

+(A) Upon qualification the candidate shall receive a one-time payment of \$50,000.00 from the Mayoral Election Campaign Fund.

+(B) After the initial payment under Subsection (c)(3)(A), for the first \$100,000.00 in matching contributions raised by the candidate, the candidate shall receive four dollars from the Mayoral Election Campaign Fund for each dollar raised.

+(C) After the payments under Subsection (c)(3)(B), for the next \$400,000.00 in matching contributions raised by the candidate, the candidate shall receive one dollar from the Mayoral Election Campaign Fund for each dollar raised.

+(D) The maximum amount of public funds a mayoral candidate may receive is \$850,000.00; unless the candidate's Individual Expenditure Ceiling is lifted according to the rules set forth under Section 1.134.5.
+The amount of public funds paid under this Section shall not be affected by the lifting of expenditure limits under Section 1.134.

+(E) If the Per-Candidate Available Disbursement Limit has been determined to be an amount greater than \$850,000.00, a candidate who has already received at least \$850,000.00 in disbursements from the City shall continue to be eligible to receive public funds from the City at the rate of one dollar for each dollar of a matching contribution raised up to the Per Candidate Disbursement Limit, provided that no funds shall be disbursed if disbursement of the funds would result in the candidate exceeding his or her Trust Account Limit.

 (d) PER CANDIDATE AVAILABLE DISBURSEMENT LIMIT.
 On the 59th day before the election, the Executive Director shall divide the total amount of non-administrative funds in the Mayoral Election Campaign Fund by the number of qualified candidates.
 This number shall be deemed the Per Candidate Available Disbursement Limit.
-For the purposes of this section, the total amount of non-administrative funds in the Mayoral Election Campaign Fund shall be the total amount of funds that existed in the Fund nine months before the date of election plus any funds deposited into the Fund between that date and the 59th day before the election minus any funds necessary to cover the administrative costs associated with implementing the mayoral public financing program.
+For the purposes of this section, the total amount of non-administrative funds in the Mayoral Election Campaign Fund shall be the total amount of non-administrative funds in the Mayoral Election Campaign Fund shall be the total amount of non-administrative funds in the Mayoral Election Campaign Fund shall be the total amount of funds that existed in the Fund nine months before the date of election plus any funds deposited into the Fund between that date and the 59th day before the election minus any funds necessary to cover the administrative costs associated with implementing the mayoral public financing program.